The Australian Government provides national climate science information to help Australians understand the potential impacts from a changing climate.

 Australia’s National Environmental Science Program supports environment and climate research including a Climate Systems Hub and a cross-cutting adaptation mission.

-Our world-class Australian Community Climate and Earth System Simulator (ACCESS) enables scientists to undertake foundational climate research and modelling.
+The world-class Australian Community Climate and Earth System Simulator (ACCESS) enables scientists to undertake foundational climate research and modelling.

-Our Australian Antarctic Science Program supports critical research to understand Australia’s weather and climate.
+The Australian Antarctic Science Program supports critical research to understand Australia’s weather and climate.

 Intergovernmental Panel on Climate Change

 The Intergovernmental Panel on Climate Change (IPCC) is a globally trusted source of scientific advice.
 The Australian Government is an active participant in IPCC processes and Australian experts have made significant contributions to the science underpinning a range of IPCC reports including the IPCC 6th Assessment.
-Our department works closely with the Department of Industry, Science, Energy and Resources in relation to the climate science and adaptation aspects of the IPCC work program.
+The department works closely with the Department of Industry, Science, Energy and Resources in relation to the climate science and adaptation aspects of the IPCC work program.

 - Climate adaptation

-- Our climate services and tools
+- Climate services and tools

 - Nature-based solutions for climate

-- Our publications and resources
+- Adapting to climate change publications and resources